dawanda/jQuery.currency/README.md

 </span>
 ```

-Then, it needs to know the exchange rates with respect to a base currency (by default EUR, if not specified).
+Then, it needs to know the exchange rates with respect to a base currency (by default **EUR**, if not specified).
 You can set both the rates and the base currency calling `jQuery.currency.configure`:

 ```javascript
 jQuery.currency.configure({